classic-k/salonEx/notes.md

 search algo: use location to fetch from db using or for add,city,locname include filter option in frontend for sex,

-Current: Define api route for salon address db search and sex filter integrate with frontend and test
+Current: Define api route for salon address db search and sex filter integrate with frontend Search should display salons ds in map and make first result map center